valery-judah/leetcode-python/README.md

 You can use this repo to build your own coding interview preparation system.
 It's based on 'tracks'.
 More info and information are in [Tracks](#tracks).

 This repository contains solutions to LeetCode problems and materials I find interesting.
-All leetcode problems are in the [problems](/problems/) directory.
+All problems are in the `problems/` directory.

 Each problem has separate directory which includes problem description, solutions, reasoning, and sometimes the solution flow.
 For example, see the [Majority Element problem](/problems/0169-majority-element/readme.md).

-This section will include NeetCode category-based problem set descriptions and navigation.
-(TODO: paste from Obsidian notes)
+Track-driven workflow guides learning; reports and progress are generated from problem stats.

 ## Quick start

-What do you want?

-- Read information about problems:
-- Run tests and get additional info (?)
-- Adjust the system for you
+Common tasks

-- Create new problem
+- Create a new problem: `python scripts/new_problem.py <slug> <id> [--difficulty ... --tags ... --url ...]`
+- Run tests: `make test` (pytest, no `__pycache__`)
+- Lint/format: `make lint` / `make fmt`
+- Type check: `make type`
+- Generate track reports and update README table: `make markdown`
+- Full build (format → lint → type → test → validate stats → reports): `make build`

 # Tracks

-For me, for example, the tracks now are:
+Current tracks and progress:

 <!-- BEGIN_TRACKS_TABLE -->
 | Track | Main | Ext | Total | Done | Progress | Linked | Unlinked |